The invention of the crossbow in ancient China caused a major shift in the role of projectile weaponry. But why do you need one?

 There are numerous models to choose from and the selection process may be confusing.
-This comprehensive guide will help you find the best crossbow for you by presenting reviews of the top crossbows available on the market.
+This comprehensive guide will help you find the perfect crossbow that will suit your needs.
+This is done by presenting you with reviews of the top crossbows available on the market today.

 |Model||Velocity||Draw Weight||User Rating||Price||Our Review|

 Check Latest Price on Amazon